 The Industrial Revolution may have transformed this ancient town but there are plenty of historical sights to marvel at.
 A trip to Rotherham Minster, described by Pevsner as "the finest perpendicular church in England" is a must.
 As is the Chantry Bridge - one of only four bridge chapels surviving in the UK.
 Indeed, JM Turner was so impressed by them he painted both!
-Why not stay overnight at the modern Carlton Park Hotel which offers the highest quality of accommodation and service for both business and leisure guests.

 With Meadowhall, one of the UK largest malls on its doorstep, and the Parkgate retail complex just 5 minutes away, shoppers in Rotherham are spoilt for choice.
 Culture lovers have plenty to applaud too.
 The town's Don Valley stadium plays host to many international stars, while smaller venues like Nellie Dean's and Snafus cater for more independent music.

 Sir Walter Scott in his classic novel 'Ivanhoe' describes the countryside around Rotherham as boasting "beautiful hills and valleys."
 And the good news is, it still does!
 The picturesque Rother Country Valley Park offers families the chance to picnic, cycle, kayak, windsurf and even Zorb in acres of lush parkland.
 While Clifton Park also provides a tranquil haven.
 Or why not fire your imagination by visiting nearby Conisborough castle with its unique circular keep that towers 100 feet above the landscape.